1g4-mirror/pv/docs/pv.1.md

 **-c, \--cursor**

-:   Use cursor positioning escape sequences instead of just using
+:   Use cursor positioning escape sequences to move to the initial
-    carriage returns.
-This is useful in conjunction with "**\--name**" if you are using multiple **pv** invocations in a single pipeline.
+    terminal row when updating the display, instead of only using carriage returns.
+This allows multiple **pv** instances to show progress on the same terminal together.

+    For example:

+        pv --cursor --name input file.gz | gzip -d | pv --cursor --name output > file

+    As the example shows, this is often used with "**\--name**".

 ## Data transfer modifiers